maishahoq/Intro-to-Interactive-Media-Class/Assignment/Assignment10/README.md

 Main Materials:

 1. 6 photoresistors, which capture the intensity of light.
+[Analogue Input]
 2. 1 Arduino Uno
 3. 3 Breadboards for base connection
 4. 6 cups to control the amount of light the resistors get access to
+5. Switch to control the supply of electricity to the circuit.
+[Digital Inputx]

 The image of the instrument: